giyu51/iptv-channels-monitoring/README.md

 To run this project, you need to have the following dependencies installed:

-- 🐍 [Python](https://www.python.org/downloads/): Python is a programming language used by this project.
+- 🐍 [Python >= 3.7](https://www.python.org/downloads/): Python is a programming language used by this project.

 - 📦 [pip](https://pip.pypa.io/en/stable/): pip is the package installer for Python.